MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 6: add to the root the weight of the fonts

 task 7: add as the first choice Open Sans and Raleway

+task 8: add diferent line height to the root